zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-objectallocated-method.md

 ## <a name="parameters"></a>Parameter
  `objectId`
- [in] Die ID des Objekts für den Arbeitsspeicher zugewiesen wurde.
+ [in] The ID of the object for which memory was allocated.

  `classId`
- [in] Die ID der Klasse, von der das Objekt eine Instanz ist.
+ [in] The ID of the class of which the object is an instance.

 ## <a name="remarks"></a>Hinweise
- Die `ObjectedAllocated` Methode wird nicht für Zuordnungen der Stapel oder in nicht verwalteten Speicher aufgerufen.
-Die `classId` Parameter kann verweisen auf eine Klasse in verwalteten Code, der noch nicht geladen wurde.
-Empfängt der Profiler einen-Klasse Last-Rückruf für diese Klasse unmittelbar nach der `ObjectAllocated` Rückruf.
+ The `ObjectedAllocated` method is not called for allocations from either the stack or unmanaged memory.
+The `classId` parameter can refer to a class in managed code that has not been loaded yet.
+The profiler will receive a class load callback for that class immediately after the `ObjectAllocated` callback.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h